 Now you’re ready to use it!

-Surface Dial works on screen with Surface Studio, Surface Book 2, Surface Pro 4, and the newest Surface Pro.
+Surface Dial works on screen with Surface Studio (1st Gen), Surface Studio 2, Surface Book 2, Surface Pro 4, Surface Pro (5th Gen), and Surface Pro 6.
 If you’re using another type of PC, use Surface Dial on a desk or other flat surface.

 Try it in the Windows Ink Workspace